matsch1/ianmaclarty_ik1.2_keyboard/README.md

 To have a little more space on top of the PCBS I modified the upper STLs.
 - Increasing the gaps a little bit for easier mounting.

+**There are only left hand STL files.
+They can be mirrored during slicing.**
+This reduces effort during file maintenance.

 ## Keymaps
 I changed the keymaps to fit my needs